-The source files for the base overlay can be found in the PYNQ GitHub.
-The project can be rebuilt using the make-file/TCL available here:
+The source files for the base overlay for supported boards can be found in the PYNQ GitHub.
+The project can be rebuilt using the makefile/TCL available here:

+'''

-<GitHub repository>/boards/Pynq-Z1/base
+<GitHub repository>/boards/<board>/base

+'''

 The base design can be used as a starting point to create a new design.